paulowe/gcp/gke workloads/gke_persistent_storage/statefulsets.md

 ## How are the Pods that make up a StatefulSet distinguished from one another?
 By an ordinal index at the end of their names

+## A stateful set consists of four Pods that are named Demo-0, Demo-1, Demo-2 and Demo-3.
+The StatefulSet originally only had two replica Pods but this was recently increased to four replicas.
+An update is being rolled out to this StatefulSet using the RollingUpdate updateStrategy type.
+Which Pod will be the last member of the StatefulSet to be updated?
+Demo-0